Breakers (TV series): Recurring characters

+Controversy

 Australian Senator Karen Synon considered the depiction of Lucy Hill, in a lesbian relationship to be "inappropriate" given the program's afternoon timeslot, and requested the Australian Broadcasting Authority investigate if the show had breached broadcasting guidelines.
 The ABA told The Daily Telegraph that the storyline was "normal" and the show's PG rating was appropriate for the timeslot.